 Many international TV-programs often include the original soundtrack and subtitles, which you can select using the APP-button on your remote control.

-In some areas there is a common fileserver included in your subscription.
+In some areas there is free access to a common fileserver included in your subscription.

-You connect your computer to the fileserver via Windows network sharing or Samba.
+You can also connect your computer to the fileserver using Windows filesharing or Samba.
 There is a shared area on the fileserver where everyone can upload files; If you just want to download files, you can connect via Windows/Samba on the address \\files1.mp.sanuksystems.com\public using the username ‘public’ and password ‘public’.

 If you have a Mac or Linux-computer, enter the address in the format smb://files1.mp.sanuksystems.com/public

-More information for Mac is available on How to connect with File Sharing on your Mac
+More information for Mac is available on Connect to a Windows fileshare with your Mac

 If you use an Android tablet or mobile phone, we recommend the app BSPlayer Free